Dr Katie Brown (University of Bristol – Latin American Studies)

 Dr Kit Yee Wong (Birkbeck – French Studies)

-Kit is a PhD student in the Department of Cultures and Languages at Birkbeck, University of London.
+Kit has recently completed her PhD in the Department of Cultures and Languages at Birkbeck, University of London.
 Her thesis is on the presence of illness and evil as related mythical constructs in the novels of the French nineteenth-century writer Émile Zola.
-She has taught in the Department of English and Humanities at Birkbeck – on poetry, the novel, and critical theory.
+She has taught in the Department of English and Humanities at Birkbeck, on poetry, the novel, and critical theory.
 She has also been an Associate Lecturer teaching adaptation and Zola’s novel La Bête humaine in Birkbeck’s French department